amygdala/code-snippets/ml/automl/tables/model_export/automl_tables_model_export_cloud_run.md

 curl -X POST --data @instances.json http://localhost:8080/predict
 ```

-It may take a second or two for the first request to return, but the subsequent requests will be faster.
+It may take a second or two for the first request to return, but subsequent requests will be faster.
+You’ll get back predictions for all of the instances in the `json` file.
 The actual duration for the third instance is 1200.

 ## Create a Google Cloud Run service based on your exported model